python-websockets/websockets/docs/howto/faq.rst

     Traceback (most recent call last):
       ...
-    websockets.exceptions.ConnectionClosedError: code = 1006 (connection closed abnormally [internal]), no reason
+    websockets.exceptions.ConnectionClosedError: no close frame received or sent

 it means that the TCP connection was lost.
-As a consequence, the WebSocket connection was closed without receiving a close frame, which is abnormal.
+As a consequence, the WebSocket connection was closed without receiving and sending a close frame, which is abnormal.

 You can catch and handle :exc:`~exceptions.ConnectionClosed` to prevent it from being logged.